lucadibello/zerotrust-your-home/README.md

 To provide real-time notifications, [Prometheus Alerts](https://prometheus.io/docs/alerting/latest/alertmanager/) have been configured to trigger alerts when specific system metrics exceeds a predefined threshold.
 In the next sections will be described in detail the components of the monitoring solution and how they have been configured.

-[Uptime Kuma](https://github.com/louislam/uptime-kuma) monitors application and service health, alerting via a configured Telegram bot during downtimes.
+[Gatus](https://github.com/TwiN/gatus) monitors application and service health, displaying an automated status page and alerting via [ntfy.sh](https://ntfy.sh) during downtimes.

 ![Monitoring and Alerting System](./assets/images/continuous-monitoring-flow.png)